gorilla-devs/ferium/README.md

 Ferium stores profile and modpack information in it's config file.
 By default it is located at `~/.config/ferium/config.json`, but you can change this in 2 ways.
 You can set the `FERIUM_CONFIG_FILE` environment variable or set the `--config-file` global command flag, the flag always takes precedence.

+You can also set a custom CurseForge API Key using the `CURSEFORGE_API_KEY` environment variable.

 ### First Startup

 You can either have your own set of mods in what is called a 'profile', or install a modpack.